Glioma classification and key molecular pathology

 Gliomas are heterogeneous.
 They change and adapt in response to the composition of their microenvironment and response to therapy.
-Therefore, the development of molecular classifiers that provide meaningful ways to stratify patients remains a major challenge for the field.
+Therefore, developing molecular classifiers that provide meaningful ways to stratify patients remains a significant challenge for the field.

 The latest WHO CNS5 2021 (Louis 2021) suggests a seven-layer integrated diagnosis comprising eight genomic and five protein signatures.
 The seven molecular layers for an integrated gliomas diagnosis are: